benjburgess/benjburgess.github.io/index.md

 I've made some really interesting discoveries over this time, including finding consistent patterns across a variety of disparate large-scale datasets.

+I love problem-solving, and it's especially rewarding when dealing with

 To learn more about me and see my CV, check out the [*Bio & CV*]() section of this site.